DeepAstronomy/Website/_pages/contentstreams.md

 <h1>Our First Astronomy Content Stream: EXOPLANET RADIO</h1>

 Exoplanet Radio is a daily 2-4 minute program featuring the exciting new science of planets around other stars.
 Each day will highlight an exoplanet and discuss whether life might exist there.
-Could life exist here?
+We examine questions like, could life exist here?
 How far away is it?
 We also explore the bigger picture:
 - How do astronomers find exoplanets and determine what conditions are there?
 - how many exoplanets do we know about so far?
 - Could we live on another planet in the galaxy?
 - What is the possibility of life elsewhere?

 We offer astronomy content in 'stream' format, meaning you subscribe to a given stream and are given access to that content as it comes out.
-Each stream has a different posting frequency, for example, Exoplanet Radio offers a new episode every day, while Our Sky at Night is a weekly content stream.
+Each stream has a different posting frequency.
+For example, Exoplanet Radio offers a new episode every day, while Our Sky at Night is a weekly content stream.

 <h1>Media Formats</h1>